DJI

-SZ DJI Technology Co., Ltd. or Shenzhen Da-Jiang Innovations Sciences and Technologies Ltd. (深圳市大疆创新科技有限公司 (Shēnzhèn Shì Dà Jiāng Chuàngxīn Kējì Yǒuxiàn Gōngsī)) or DJI (大疆创新 (Dà Jiāng Chuàngxīn)), is a Chinese technology company headquartered in Shenzhen, Guangdong.
+DJI is a Chinese technology company headquartered in Shenzhen, Guangdong.
 DJI manufactures commercial unmanned aerial vehicles (drones) for aerial photography and videography.
 It also designs and manufactures camera systems, gimbal stabilizers, propulsion systems, enterprise software, aerial agriculture equipment, and flight control systems.

 DJI accounted for over 90% of the world's consumer drone market as of June 2024.
 Its camera drone technology is widely used in the music, television, and film industries.
 The company's products have also been used by military and police forces, as well as terrorist groups, with the company taking steps to limit access to the latter.

 DJI products have drawn concerns over privacy and security.
-They have been used by combatants from all sides during the Russian invasion of Ukraine.
+They have been used by combatants from all sides in the Russian invasion of Ukraine.
 The company has been designated as a "Chinese Military Company" and sanctioned by the United States government, but its drones can still be purchased and operated in the country.